Ethan Bear

-Ethan Bear (born June 26, 1997) is a Cree-Canadian professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).
-He was drafted in the fifth round, 124th overall, by the Edmonton Oilers in the 2015 NHL Entry Draft.
+Ethan Bear (born June 26, 1997) is a Cree professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).
+He was drafted in the fifth round, 124th overall, by the Edmonton Oilers in the 2015 NHL entry draft.
 He represents Canada internationally, and won the gold medal at the 2023 IIHF World Championship.

 Playing career

-Bear was drafted in the fifth round in the 2015 NHL Entry Draft by the Edmonton Oilers from the Seattle Thunderbirds of the Western Hockey League (WHL).
+Bear was drafted in the fifth round in the 2015 NHL entry draft by the Edmonton Oilers from the Seattle Thunderbirds of the Western Hockey League (WHL).
 He was signed to a three-year, entry-level contract with the Oilers on July 2, 2016.
 Bear made his NHL debut on March 1, 2018, in a game against the Nashville Predators.
 He recorded his first NHL goal in a 5–4 overtime loss to the Anaheim Ducks on March 25, 2018.

 Bear was the first player to wear a jersey with his name written in Cree syllabics (ᒪᐢᑲᐧ; Maskwa) during an exhibition match against the Calgary Flames on July 28, 2020.

 On December 28, 2020, Bear signed a two-year, $4 million contract extension with the Oilers.

 After his fourth year within the Oilers organization, Bear was traded to the Carolina Hurricanes in exchange for Warren Foegele on July 28, 2021.
 In the following 2021–22 season, Bear tied a career-high with five goals and added nine assists for 14 points through 58 regular season games.
 Struggling to fully adjust to the Hurricanes' system, Bear was a healthy scratch through two rounds of the playoffs.

 As a restricted free agent in the off-season, Bear was re-signed by the Hurricanes to a one-year, $2.2 million contract on July 28, 2022.
 Beginning the 2022–23 season as a healthy scratch, Bear was traded by the Hurricanes alongside Lane Pederson to the Vancouver Canucks in exchange for a 2023 fifth-round pick.
+In 2023, Bear joined the NHL Player Inclusion Coalition.